Liquid anomalies and Fragility of Supercooled Antimony: Liquid anomalies

 \section{Liquid anomalies}

-Having established the crystallization behavior and the emergence of the A17 structure at negative pressures, we now turn to the study of the liquid phase, performing isothermal-isobaric MD simulations of bulk Sb in the region between $-1.5$ GPa and 0.5 GPa and between 1500 K and 300 K. We observe unexpected structural and thermodynamic anomalies in the liquid, reminiscent of those found in water and other tetrahedral systems.
+Having established the crystallization behavior and the emergence of the A17 structure at negative pressures, we perform isothermal-isobaric MD simulations of liquid Sb in the region between $-1.5$ GPa and 0.5 GPa and between 1500 K and 300 K. We observe unexpected structural and thermodynamic anomalies, reminiscent of those found in water and other tetrahedral systems.
+In the following we present the results obtained with the extended AIMLP described in the previous section; the old potential yields similar results, as shown in the supplement.

-Fig.~\ref{fig:anomaly isobars} shows that the mass density $\rho_m$ approaches a maximum at low temperatures (panel a); this implies that the thermal expansion coefficient $\alpha_T$ goes to zero, as shown in panel c.
-The isobaric heat capacity $c_P$, derived from the potential energy in panel b, has an anomalous increase (panel d), indicating an increase in fluctuations.
+Fig.~\ref{fig:anomaly isobars} shows that, at negative pressures below -1 GPa, the mass density $\rho_m$ exhibits a maximum at temperatures between 500 and 600 K, while at higher pressures, the maximum shifts to lower temperatures below 500 K, at which, however, the supercooled liquid is not accessible since the relaxation times exceed the simulation times (panel a); this implies that the thermal expansion coefficient $\alpha_T$ goes to zero and even becomes negative at -1 GPa or below, as shown in panel c.

-However, the lines of density maxima and of heat capacity maxima lie within the region of fast crystallization ($T \lesssim 500 K$).
-Hence, we cannot determine the precise location of the maxima, but can only make an extrapolation at intermediate pressures via a quadratic fit (Fig.~\ref{fig:PT diagram}), as crystallization sets in at lower temperatures.
-The resulting trends provide compelling evidence for the presence of liquid anomalies.
-Further support comes from the behavior of the potential energy isotherms, shown in Fig.~\ref{fig:isotherms and structure}a, which exhibit a minimum as a function of the density.
-This behavior is also typical of anomalous liquids, and suggests the existence of a liquid-liquid transition~\cite{russo_physics_2022}.
+The isobaric heat capacity $c_P$, derived from the enthalpy shown in panel b, shows an anomalous increase (panel d), indicating an enhancement in fluctuations.
+However, the lines of heat capacity maxima always lie within the region of slow relaxation ($T \lesssim 500 K$).
+The resulting trends provide compelling evidence for the presence of liquid anomalies, and suggest the existence of a liquid-liquid transition~\cite{russo_physics_2022}.